-What the New England Patriots can teach us about coaches, captains and the power of partnership
+What the New England Patriots can teach us about the power of partnership

 This piece was specially written for the Tony Robbins blog by the founding editor of The Wall Street Journal’s sports section, Sam Walker.

-The New England Patriots are about to make their ninth Super Bowl appearance in 18 seasons.
+The New England Patriots have made 11 Super Bowl appearances, winning six titles as Super Bowl champions.
 They are, by my reckoning, one of the 17 most enduringly successful sports teams of all time.

 As a columnist and editor at The Wall Street Journal, I’ve been around many successful organizations in both sports and business.
 In my recent book, The Captain Class, I revealed the findings of a study of great sports teams that took ten years to complete.
 The question was pretty simple: What do the most freakishly successful teams have in common?
 The answer, however, came as a complete surprise.
 It wasn’t superior talent, coaching, tactics or financial resources.
 The only common thread was the personality of the captain.

 The seven behavioral traits these men and women shared were not the ones most people (including me) would have predicted.
 This suggests we don’t fully understand the nature of great leadership.
 But the Patriots and other elite teams also point to another forgotten truth about management.
 The only way to be a great boss is to be a great partner.

 Two games into the 2001 season, the winless New England Patriots were at the bottom of a deep hole.
 After a last-place finish the season before, the team had lost its starting quarterback, Drew Bledsoe, to a serious injury.
 Their odds of winning the Super Bowl were hovering at about 300-1.